 Affording and paying for care can be very difficult – or actually impossible – because of the unpredictability of future care needs and therefore likely cost.
-Whilst there is no resolution by the Government regarding Care caps or ceilings for self-funders, suffice to say if your parents have more than £23,500 in assets then they are likely to be paying for their care.
+Whilst there is no resolution by the Government regarding Care caps or ceilings for self-funders, suffice to say if your parents have more than £23,250 in assets (and live in England) then they are likely to be paying for their care.

 There are some funding options that could mean some or all of your parents care could be funded by the State or the NHS; Attendance Allowance is not means tested and is available to anyone over 65 who has a care need; NHS Continuing Care could potentially fund all someone’s care (at home or in a home) but it is based on the person having a primary health care need and this can be hard to determine.